campus-crime-watch/campus-crime-watch.github.io/README.md

 ## Creating The News Ticker

 The News Ticker displays as a black strip on top of the site if you customize the process for accquiring crime related news for your campus.
-A good place to look for pre exisitng news feeds would be your university, school paper, or a local news outlet that covers crime on or near campus.
+A good place to look for pre-exisitng news feeds would be your university, school paper, or a local news outlet that covers crime on or near campus.
 Its possible that you may want to pull data in from multiple sources and combine them into a single news feed.

 All this is possible by customizing `scripts/feed.py`.
-This script can be run using GitHub Actions ([read GitHub Actions documention](https://palewi.re/docs/first-github-scraper/)) via the `.github/workflows/feed.yml` file.
+This script can be run using GitHub Actions ([GitHub Actions documention](https://palewi.re/docs/first-github-scraper/)) via the `.github/workflows/feed.yml` file.

 For example, Stanford has a daily police blotter and sometimes has 'Crime & Safety' articles.
-The Stanford news ticker checks the Stanford Daily's news feed and updates the ticker if there are new relevant articles.
+The Stanford news ticker checks the Stanford Daily's news feed every 2 hours and updates the ticker if there are new relevant articles.

 How it works:
-* the `ticker` element in `index.html` has the html for the news ticker, and `main_page.css` gives the horizontal scrolling animation.
+* the `ticker` element in `index.html` has the html for the ticker, and `main_page.css` gives the scrolling animation.
 * `feed.py` takes from a RSS news feed (e.g. https://stanforddaily.com/feed/), and parses it using `feedparser`.
-It then goes through news entries to find relevant news (e.g. news with "Crime & Safety" tag), and takes the `title`, `date`, and `link` and add this information to a dictionary in the format:
+It then iterates the news entries to find relevant news (e.g. news with "Crime & Safety" tag), and takes the `title`, `date`, and `link` to create a dictionary:
   ```
   {news: [
            {title: 'Example Title 1',